roderrickcourtney/Ticket-Lifecycle/README.md

 <img src="https://imgur.com/U8CCHZz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After ticket resolution, the ticket will move to the closed folder.
+After ticket resolution, the ticket will automatically move to the "closed folder".
 That concludes this lab and thank you very much for viewing!
 </p>
 <br />